jgkiano/react-native-android-sms-verification-api/README.md

 ### Using the SMS Retriever API

-The SMS Retriever API requires you to include an 11-character hash string that identifies your app within the SMS body.
+The SMS Retriever API requires you to include a 11-character hash string that identifies your app within the SMS body.
 See message requirements [here](https://developers.google.com/identity/sms-retriever/verify#1_construct_a_verification_message)

 You can retrive the has by following these [steps.](https://developers.google.com/identity/sms-retriever/verify#computing_your_apps_hash_string) Or by using the `getAppSignatures` function that's available within the library.